Blisto91/dxvk-wiki/Common-issues.md

 Games hanging the entire system is a somewhat common occurence on AMD cards.
 These are driver issues that will be fixed in future releases.
 Using the latest mesa-git with the latest llvm-svn may fix your hang.
 See https://github.com/doitsujin/dxvk/issues/252

 ### NVAPI
-Some games ,ay use `nvapi.dll` or `nvapi64.dll` when detecting an Nvidia GPU.
+Some games may use `nvapi.dll` or `nvapi64.dll` when detecting an Nvidia GPU.
 The wine-staging implementation of these DLLs does not work with DXVK and should be disabled in winecfg, or otherwise games may crash or suffer from visual issues.

 Some games assume that `nvapi` is present regardless.
 In this case, spoofing an AMD GPU using the `DXVK_CUSTOM_VENDOR_ID` environment variable may help.